-Belimumab (Benlysta®) a biologic drug approved by the U.S. Food and Drug Administration (FDA) for people with lupus and lupus nephritis (kidney disease caused by lupus).1,2
+Belimumab (Benlysta®) is a biologic drug approved by the U.S. Food and Drug Administration (FDA) for adults and children with lupus and lupus nephritis (kidney disease caused by lupus).1-3

 Biologic means that a drug is created from a living organism using biotechnology.
-Biologics change the way a certain process in the body works altering cell actions or reactions.
+Biologics change how a certain body process works, altering cell actions or reactions.
 Belimumab changes the way a certain white blood cell works in the body of people with lupus and lupus nephritis.1-3

 What are the ingredients in belimumab (Benlysta)?